FOR-TUNE/TIP-Q5.CALCULATOR-APP/README.md

 This tip calculator is used to calculate the amount of tip and total amount payable at a service center based on a specified percentage.
 This app also caters for the amount payable by each individual of a group responsible for making payment.

-This is my First Flutter application.
+This is my First Flutter project.